Wife accused of dismembering man's body, collecting benefits

 Shedleski was arrested last Thursday and appeared in court in Las Vegas on Friday.
 She was not asked to enter a plea and was released on her own recognizance pending a Nov.
 5 court hearing.

-Her court-appointed defense lawyer, Wendi Overmyer, did not immediately respond to an emailed request for comment on behalf of her client.
+Her court-appointed lawyer, Wendi Overmyer, did not immediately respond to an emailed request for comment on Shedleski's behalf.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.